An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 To fulfill the three points aforementioned, we formulate the following requirements developed according to insights gathered from the works in Section \ref{sec:rel_work}:

 \begin{itemize} \item \textit{Simplicity}.
 The larger and more various are the datasets, the more the RL approaches considered will benefit from them.
-In order to facilitate and speed up the data collection process, the system should be easy and fast to use. \item \textit{Accessibility}.
-The system should be as much accessible as possible, meaning that the tools used for implementing it should be ubiquitous, low-cost, and thus easily accessible.
-This is important for both collecting big datasets (simplicity often comes with accessibility) and for making the system usable by a wider range of researchers. \item \textit{Compatibility}.
+Thus, the system should be easy and fast to use. \item \textit{Accessibility}.
+The system should be as much accessible as possible, meaning that the tools used for implementing it should be ubiquitous, low-cost, and thus easily accessible. \item \textit{Compatibility}.
 RL is often cast as the problem of learning visuomotor policies, i.e. motor policies conditioned on images.
 In order to make the expert demonstrations usable, they should be compatible with the interactions of the agent with the environment during RL training.
 Thus, firstly visual artifacts should be avoided in the context of visuomotor policy learning.
 That is, the humans should not be present in the scene during the demonstration (e.g., in kinesthetic teaching) since they will not be during agent training.
 Secondly, human visual feedback and the images provided as input to the robot's policy should coincide in order to avoid that the decisions taken by the human cannot be correlated to the input image gotten by the robot (e.g., when the robot's view is obstructed but the human one is not). \item \textit{Intuitiveness}.
 Human demonstrations have the advantage of representing more natural and meaningful behaviors than machine-generated demonstrations, characteristics that can potentially drive the success of the RL approaches considered.
-However, a lack in intuitiveness can easily cancel out this advantage, making it a crucial aspect.
-Both the way demonstrations are provided and the feedback gotten by the demonstrator plays a key role in ensuring intuitiveness. \item \textit{Relaxed Precision}.
+However, a lack in intuitiveness can easily cancel out this advantage.
+Both the way demonstrations are provided and the feedback gotten by the demonstrator play a key role in ensuring intuitiveness. \item \textit{Relaxed Precision}.
 In the RL approaches considered, expert demonstrations can provide a coarse indication of what actions are worth to be taken in a state since they aid learning for a new task.
 Therefore, framework precision can be slightly relaxed as long as successful demonstrations can be still provided. \item \textit{VICES Action Space}.
 The framework should be able to command desired poses and Cartesian impedances to the robot. \end{itemize}